ypid/typesetting/scripts/latex-git-log/README.md

 This program will output the entire version history as table written in LaTeX if it is executed within a git repository.

-It is intended that you redirect the standard output of this script to a file which can then be included from your main TeX document.
+It is intended that you redirect the standard output of this script to a file which can then be included from your main LaTeX document.

 Because the table can be very large you might want to put the thing on a landscape page.